BxCppDev/homebrew-bxtap/README.md

 The tap is downloaded from ``https://github.com/BxCppDev/homebrew-bxtap.git`` and installed in the ``${HOME}/linuxbrew/Library/Taps/bxcppdev/homebrew-bxtap`` directory.

-If you want to install a local copy of tap, before to push it on GitHub, run:
+If you want to install a local copy of tap, before to push it on the origin GitHub repository, run:

 ```sh
 $ brew tap bxcppdev/homebrew-bxtap file:///path/to/your/homebrew-bxtap/local/git/repo
 ```

-you'll be able to locally test a new formula before to push it on the origin GitHub repository.
+you'll be able to locally test a new local formula.

 4. Unregister the ``homebrew-bxtap`` tap from your Linuxbrew package manager: